flamyoad/TsukiViewer/README.md

   * Include all your doujins in one app without having them clutter your gallery app!
 Use the search and bookmark functions to organize your ever increasing doujins.

 * **Automatic tag retrieval**
-  * ```Tsuki Viewer``` fetches english title, japanese title and tags from [NHentai](https://nhentai.net) based on the name of your directory.
+  * ```Tsuki Viewer``` fetches english title, japanese title and tags based on the name of your directory.

 * **Customize tags freely**
-  * Built-in editor to let you append or remove tags fetched from [NHentai](https://nhentai.net).
+  * Built-in editor to let you append or remove tags.
 You can also add your own tags on non-doujin directories.

 * **Supports third party image-viewers**
   * You can either use the built-in image viewer or open another gallery such as ```QuickPic``` to read your doujins.